brucemack/brucemack.github.io/ampersand/index.md

 (Docs to follow)

+## Performance/Speeds-And-Feeds

+I've not done a huge amount of performance testing/tuning so far.
+The question of scalability will certainly come up so here are some notes that are relevant.

+### Capacity Critical Path

+My thinking is that the most demanding case for a system like this is a large conference server.
+Specifically, handling the **transmit path** out of a large conference server.
+In general, it seems like there are many more listeners than talkers in the conference.

+The details of the software flow are provided below, but the most important functions in the transmit path for a large conference are:

+* For each 20ms frame:
+  - Mix the PCM audio for whatever small number of stations are talking.
+In Ampersand this process is happening on 48K audio.
+  - For each listener who is dialed into the conference:
+    - Down-sample the 48K audio to whatever rate is used by the CODEC that the listener is using.
+This will be 8K or 16K.
+    - Encode the down-sampled audio according to the CODEC being used (i.e. SLIN, G711 uLaw, etc.)
+    - Format a UDP packet that conforms to the IAX2 standard.
+In the vast majority of the cases this will be an IAX2 "mini frame," so the formatting consists of adding 4 bytes of header information to the packet.
+    - Push the UDP frame into the network kernel for transmission.

+If there are any other things happening, I would consider that to be overhead which should be removed if possible.

+From my measurements, it turns out that the most intensive step in Ampersand implementation is the audio down-sampling.
+This is either a 6:1 or 3:1 decimation which requires a good quality low-pass filter to avoid aliasing.
+I looked into this area and made some optimizations to make sure things were as efficient as possible.
+This led to a few interesting points.
+* There are well-known optimizations when creating decimation filters.
+Check out _Multirate Digital Signal Processing_ Crochiere/Rabiner which seems to be the standard book in this space.
+* There are libraries for the ARM architecture that help leverage special hardware.
+I run a lot of my stuff on a Raspberry Pi which is based on the ARM Cortex-A76 processor (ARMv8-A architecture).
+This process includes the NEON SIMD accelerator which makes vector math much faster.
+The decimation from 48K to 8K takes about 25 microseconds.

+There are certainly clever things that could be done to avoid duplicate down-samplings.
+If two listeners are using the same CODEC then we should be able to share the result of the down-sample between both of them.
+This gets a bit tricky when you consider that some of the connections to the conferences (i.e radios) may or may not have echo enabled, so the "mix" might be different across nodes.
+To keep things simple I'm not doing anything clever.

+If we have a conference with 128 listeners, then the total time required to perform the down-sampling on a single thread is 128 x 25uS or about 4ms.

+Network time needs to be considered as well.
+From my measurements, it takes about 1.5ms to push out 128 IAX voice frames on my Pi 5.

+If we assume that each voice frame is around 320 bytes (between 160 bytes for 8K uLaw  and 640 byes for 16K SLIN), and assume 128 listeners, that means that we're pushing about 40K of data in each 20ms interval.
+And if we assume all of this happens 50 time per second, we end up with a network load of around 16 Mbs, which seems reasonable in the modern world.

 # Software Architecture

 The system is written in C++.
 I think this is a big step-up from C, but may still